 We record a liability for uncertain tax positions that do not meet the more likely than not standard as prescribed by the authoritative guidance for income tax accounting.
 We record tax benefits for only those positions that we believe will more likely than not be sustained.
 For positions that we believe that it is more likely than not that we will prevail, we record a benefit considering the amounts and probabilities that could be realized upon ultimate settlement.
 If our judgment as to the likely resolution of the uncertainty changes, if the uncertainty is ultimately settled or if the statute of limitation related to the uncertainty expires, the effects of the change would be recognized in the period in which the change, resolution or expiration occurs.
-Our net liability for uncertain tax positions was \$18.8 million as of December 31, 2016, and \$7.4 million as of December 31, 2015, which includes estimated interest expense and penalties.
-The increase in net liability is primarily related to two uncertain tax positions tax escond relates to certain changes we made in our transfer pricing policies to better align statutory accounting with business operations.
-See Note 12 to the consolidated financial statements for the year ended December 31, 2016, included in this Annual Report on Form 10-K for more information.
+Our net liability for uncertaint ax positions was \$21.8 million as of December 31, 2016, which includes estimated interest expense and penalties.
+See Note 12 - Income Taxes, in the accompanying Notes to the consolidated financial statements for more information.